 Eligible students (students flagged with a home postcode that is classified as POLAR4 Quintile 1 or IMD Quintile 1, as a care leaver, or a participant in a specified LSE WP programme or a Sutton Trust Pathways programme), may be considered for a contextual offer, where the contextual offer is one grade lower than the standard offer for the programme.
 Any mathematics requirement must still be met.

-The following academic departments are participating in the contextual offer pilot scheme:
+All academic departments are participating in the contextual offer scheme.

 The contextual offer grades are listed alongside the standard offer A-level and IB entry requirements on the relevant programme pages.